TwitterFacebookpinterest

 Oleg Novitsky (Roskosmos)

-Petr Dubrov (Roskosmos) (returned on Soyuz MS-19)
+Petr Dubrov (Roskosmos, launch only; landing on Soyuz MS-19)

-Mark T. Vande Hei (NASA) (returned on Soyuz MS-19)
+Mark T. Vande Hei (NASA, launch only; landing on Soyuz MS-19)

 Yulia Peresild (landing only; launched on Soyuz MS-19)